Probabilistically robust stabilizing allocations in uncertain coalitional games: Probabilistic stability guarantees of allocations

 \subsection{The case of empty core}

 In our framework there might exist some realization $\delta \in \Delta$ resulting in $C(G_\Delta) = \emptyset$ (and hence the same can happen to its scenario counterpart, $C(G_K)$).
-Establishing whether $C(G_\Delta)$ is nonempty amounts to solving the feasibility program
+Establishing whether $C(G_\Delta)$ is nonempty amounts to solving the feasibility program To circumvent the possibly infinite cardinality of the constraint set which must hold for all $\delta \in \Delta$, we adopt a data-driven formulation, thus obtaining the following scenario program